County Down: Railways

-Former railways within the county include the Great Northern Railway of Ireland and Belfast and County Down Railway both of which were formed in the 19th century and were closed (or amalgamated) in the 1950s.
+Former railways within the county include the Great Northern Railway of Ireland and Belfast and County Down Railway, both of which were formed in the 19th century and were closed or amalgamated in the 1950s.
 The Downpatrick and County Down Railway operates a short section of the former Belfast and County Down line as a heritage railway between Downpatrick and Inch Abbey.
+The disused railway station at Ballynoe was part of the Belfast and County Down Railway, which connected Downpatrick to Ardglass in Northern Ireland.

 Northern Ireland Railways operates the area's modern rail network.

 Sport

 Association football

-In association football, the NIFL Premiership, which operates as the top division, has three teams in the county: Newry City F. C., Ards F.C. and Warrenpoint Town F.C., with Banbridge Town F.C., Bangor F.C. and Lisburn Distillery F.C. competing in the NIFL Championship, which operates as levels two and three.
+In association football, the NIFL Premiership, which operates as the top division, has three teams in the county: Newry City F.C., Ards F.C. and Warrenpoint Town F.C., with Banbridge Town F.C., Bangor F.C. and Lisburn Distillery F.C. competing in the NIFL Championship, which operates as levels two and three.

 Gaelic games

 The Down County Board administers Gaelic games in the county.
 Down is the most successful team north of the border in terms of All-Ireland Senior Football Championships won with five (1960, 1961, 1968, 1991 and 1994) in total.
 In terms of Ulster, they share that accolade with Cavan who also have 5 titles.
 They currently have four minor All-Ireland titles, twelve Ulster titles and one under 21 all Ireland title (1979).
 The Ards peninsula is a hurling stronghold.